conjurdemos/cloudfoundry-conjur-demo/tas-with-installed-tile/README.md

 **IMPORTANT:** Running these demo scripts will:
 - Add and remove spaces from the `cyberark-demo` org in your TAS foundation.
-- Update Conjur policy, by:
+- Update Secrets Manager policy, by:
   - Adding a new policy branch with the demo secret and entitlements.
   - Adding new policy branches for the demo org / space and a demo app identity.